jump-dev/JuMP.jl/docs/src/manual/models.md

 ### CachingOptimizer

-A `MOIU.CachingOptimizer` is a layer that abstracts the difference between solvers that support incremental modification (e.g., they support adding variables one-by-one), and solvers that require the entire problem in a single API call (e.g., they only accept the `A`, `b` and `c` matrices of a linear program).
+A `MOIU.CachingOptimizer` is a layer that abstracts the difference between solvers that support incremental modification (for example, they support adding variables one-by-one), and solvers that require the entire problem in a single API call (for example, they only accept the `A`, `b` and `c` matrices of a linear program).

 It has two parts: